Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Lower bounds for arbitrary local oracles

 With the Lemma on unpredictability the proof becomes straightforward.
-We claim that on event $E$, the oracle answer provided by $\mathcal{O}$ can be emulated by the answer provided by $\tilde{\mathcal{O}}$ on the same point; thus, the trajectory of $A$ is equivalent to the trajectory of some algorithm querying $\tilde{\mathcal{O}}$.
+We claim that on event $E$, the oracle answer provided by $\mathcal{O}$ can be essentially emulated by the answer provided by $\tilde{\mathcal{O}}$ on the same point; thus, the trajectory of $A$ is equivalent to the trajectory of some algorithm querying $\tilde{\mathcal{O}}$.
+Actually, the oracle \(\mathcal{O}\) emulated will not be exactly the maximal oracle on event \(E\) but provide the same \emph{new} information: one also needs the oracle answers from preceding iterations to recover the maximal oracle answer.